-When there are no partitions, it is imperative a special care on the working area of the kitchen so it is integrated in the whole decor.
+When there are no partitions, it is imperative to give special care to the working area of the kitchen so that it is integrated into the whole decor.
 Maintaining harmony promotes continuity between spaces.
-However, to make a difference between the environments you can play with special coatings for the floor and walls or with height differences.
+However, to make a difference between the environments, you can play with special coatings for the floor and walls or with height differences.

 3. Use Decorative Panels

-One way to separate environments without using walls or heavy furniture are decorative panels.
+One way to separate environments without using walls or heavy furniture is by using decorative panels.
 There are a lot of panels, from fixed to mobile, which can be run and drawn back.
-If you want something mobile that can move around whenever needed, the ideal is to use a screen.
+If you want something mobile that can move around whenever needed, the ideal way is to use a screen.

 4. Use Sliding Doors

 Today a suggestion that is widely used to separate areas in a practical way is the sliding doors that act almost like a wall, closing the room from side to side.
 This allows us to close the area when we want to enjoy more privacy.